ahmad-masud/Remindable/README.md

      npm install
      ```

-   - Create a `.env` file in the `backend` directory with the following variables:
+   - Create a `.env` file in the `server` directory with the following variables:

      ```env
      PORT=5000